|Rewards Rating:||3.5 / 5|

 With a generous rewards rate that awards bonus points in popular categories, the Wells Fargo Propel American Express card is one of the best no annual fee travel cards available.
 If you are eager to start racking up rewards points toward your next vacation – but not ready to spend $95 a year or more to do so – the Propel is a great option.

 That being said, cardholders eager for an initial influx of points to spend on travel might be better suited applying for a card that comes with an annual fee and a higher bonus.
-The Capital One® Venture® Rewards Credit Card, for example, offers 100,000 miles to users who spend $20,000 in the first 12 months or 50,000 miles to those who spend $3,000 in the first three months and charges a $95 annual fee.
+The Capital One Venture Rewards Credit Card, for example, offers 100,000 miles if you spend $20,000 in your first 12 months (or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months) and charges a $95 annual fee.

 Earning points with the Wells Fargo Propel